awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 To access the AWS options set in the file from code, call the `GetAWSOptions` extension method added on `IConfiguration`\.

 To construct a service client from these options, call `CreateServiceClient`\.
-The following example code shows how to create an Amazon S3 service client\.
+The following example code shows how to create an Amazon S3 service client\. \(Be sure to add the [AWSSDK\.S3](https://www.nuget.org/packages/AWSSDK.S3) NuGet package to your project\.\)

 ```
 var options = Configuration.GetAWSOptions();